simonki73/AzureAI/readme.md

     ### Notes
     At a minimum, you need to create an Azure AI hub with an Azure AI project for your agent
     ### References
-    - [ ] Model selection: Developers can choose from various Azure OpenAI models:
+    - [x] Model selection: Developers can choose from various Azure OpenAI models AKA GPT ones: this page shows which regions support which models (useful if you try to create a project in Sweden Central but your policy blocks you).
       - https://learn.microsoft.com/en-us/azure/ai-foundry/agents/concepts/model-region-support?tabs=global-standard#available-models
     - [ ] Prefined Bicep templates: https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.azure-ai-agent-service
     - [ ] Azure AI Foundry SDK client libraries(https://learn.microsoft.com/en-gb/azure/ai-foundry/how-to/develop/sdk-overview?pivots=programming-language-python)